Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance2.md

 #### Description

-Property; a string that specifies the matte color when Opaque is selected.
+Property; `string`; a string that specifies the matte color when Opaque is selected.
 This is a string in hexadecimal #rrggbb format or an integer containg the value.

 #### Example